paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-018-employee-retirement-income-security-program.md

 (2) describing the importance of diversifying the investment of retirement account assets.
 The notice required by this subsection shall be written in a manner calculated to be understood by the average plan participant and may be delivered in written, electronic, or other appropriate form to the extent that such form is reasonably accessible to the recipient.

+**(n) Pension-linked emergency savings accounts** Nothing in this section shall preclude the Secretary from providing, by regulations or otherwise, simplified reporting procedures or requirements regarding such a pension-linked emergency savings account.

-**(n) Cross reference** For regulations relating to coordination of reports to the Secretaries of Labor and the Treasury, see [section 1204 of this title](./chapter-018-employee-retirement-income-security-program.md#section-1204).
+**(o) Cross reference** For regulations relating to coordination of reports to the Secretaries of Labor and the Treasury, see [section 1204 of this title](./chapter-018-employee-retirement-income-security-program.md#section-1204).

 ### Statutory Notes